mbensmida/sphinx-poc/docs/Manage-Documents.rst

    a delete icon.

-.. note:: If the user enters a username that is not valid, the share button becomes clickable but when clicking on it a warning appears indicating that the username is not valid.
+.. note:: If the user enters a username that is not valid, the share button becomes enabled but when clicking on it a warning appears indicating that the username is not valid.

 			|warning|